python-sge/sge/doc/hello_world.rst

 the :class:`sge.Game` object currently in use.

-The first argument of this method is the font to use; we don't have a font yet, but we are going to define one later and give it the unique idetifier, ``"my_font"``.
+The first argument of this method is the font to use; we don't have a font yet, but we are going to define one later and assign it to ``font``.
 Next is the text to display, which for us is ``"Hello, world!"``.

 The next arguments are the horizontal and vertical location of the text